 but greater climate benefits are achieved when it is recycled, allowing other trees to stay in the ground.

-California disposes approximately 30 million tons of waste in landfills each year, of which approximately 30 percent is compostable organic materials, 30 percent is construction and demolition debris, and nearly 20 percent is paper (see the 2008 Waste Characterization Study).
-Greenhouse gas emissions resulting from the decomposition of organic wastes in landfills have been identified as a source of emissions contributing to global climate change.
-Anaerobic decomposition of organic materials in landfills produces methane (CH4), a greenhouse gas with global warming potential approximately 25 times higher than carbon dioxide (CO2).
-Landfills emit the majority of man-made methane emissions in California.
+Anaerobic decomposition of organic materials in landfills produces methane (CH4), a greenhouse gas with global warming potential approximately 85 times higher than carbon dioxide (CO2) over a 20-year time period.
+Landfills emit the majority of man-made methane emissions in California, and are one of the top emitters in the United States.
 Reducing the amount of organic materials sent to landfills and increasing the production of compost and mulch are part of the AB 32 Scoping Plan.

 Scientific Research and Technology Evaluation

 CalRecycle funds and supports research to answer important scientific questions and to ensure program initiatives are based on the best available science.
 CalRecycle collaborates with other agencies to ensure shared research priorities receive prompt attention.

 - Compost-Greenhouse Gas Research.
 CalRecycle funded research by UC Davis to estimate the greenhouse gas impacts of compost production and use.
 The project included field research to measure the impact of compost application on N2O emissions from intensively farmed lands—one of the largest N2O sources in California—as well as laboratory incubations checking the impact of compost on soil CH4 and N2O emissions for multiple soil types and different chemical fertilizer applications.

 - Compost as a Landfill Cover.
 CalRecycle studied the feasibility of placing a biocover of compost over the surface of a landfill to control escaping methane.